jgrugru/grewtix/README.md

-__Gru Tick__
+__Grewtix__
 ============

  Introduction
  ----------------
-Gru Tick is a ticket tracking system built through the Python (3.8.5) framework Django (3.0.6).
-Through Gru Ticket, you can create tickets for work/projects/teams and assign them as needed.
-Gru Tick is in the beginning stages of development so many features are coming soon.
+Grewtix is a ticket tracking system built through the Python (3.8.5) framework Django (3.0.6).
+Through Grewtix, you can create tickets for work/projects/teams and assign them as needed.
+Grewtix is in the beginning stages of development so many features are coming soon.
 You can view progress at the bottom of this README.

  Requirements
  ----------------